ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### 2. Endurance {{site.data.keyword.filestorage_short}} snapshots

 Endurance {{site.data.keyword.filestorage_short}} allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
-They can also create additional snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create adhoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
-Automatic alerts are delivered via the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to the volume owner for the retained snapshots and space consumed.
+They can also create extra snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create ad hoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
+Automatic alerts are delivered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to the volume owner for the retained snapshots and space used.

 Be aware that “snapshot space” is required to use snapshots.
-Space can be acquired on the initial volume ordering or after initial provisioning via the **Volume Details** page by clicking the Actions drop-down button and selecting **Add Snapshot Space**.
+Space can be acquired on the initial volume order or after initial provisioning through the **Volume Details** page by clicking **Actions** and selecting **Add Snapshot Space**.

-It is important to note that VMware environments are not aware of snapshots.
+It's important to note that VMware environments are not aware of snapshots.
 The Endurance {{site.data.keyword.filestorage_short}} snapshot capability must not be confused with VMware snapshots.
-Any recovery using the Endurance {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-Restoring the Endurance {{site.data.keyword.filestorage_short}} volume will require powering off all the VMs that reside on Endurance {{site.data.keyword.filestorage_short}}, and temporarily unmounting the volume from the ESXi hosts to avoid any data corruption during the process.
+Any recovery that uses the Endurance {{site.data.keyword.filestorage_short}} snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

+Restoring the Endurance {{site.data.keyword.filestorage_short}} volume requires powering off all the VMs that reside on Endurance {{site.data.keyword.filestorage_short}}.
+The volume needs to be temporarily unmounted from the ESXi hosts to avoid any data corruption during the process.

 Refer to our [snapshots](snapshots.html) article for more details about how to configure snapshots.

 ### 3. File Store Replication

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
-The copies can be recovered in the remote site in the event of corrupted data or a catastrophic event.
+The copies can be recovered in the remote site if a catastrophic event or data corruption occurs.

-Replicas let you
+With replicas, you can

 - Recover from site failures and other disasters quickly by failing over to the destination volume
-- Failover to a specific point in time in the DR copy
+- Fail over to a specific point in time in the DR copy

 Before you can replicate, you must create a snapshot schedule.
-When you failover, you are “flipping the switch” from your storage volume in your primary data center to the destination volume in your remote data center.
+When you fail over, you are “flipping the switch” from your storage volume in your primary data center to the destination volume in your remote data center.
 For example, your primary data center is London and your secondary data center is Amsterdam.
-In the case of a failure event, you’d fail over to Amsterdam – connecting to the now-primary volume from a vSphere Cluster instance in Amsterdam.
+If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a vSphere Cluster instance in Amsterdam.

-After your volume in London has been repaired, a snapshot is taken of the Amsterdam volume in order to fall back to London and the once-again primary volume from a compute instance in London.
+After your volume in London is repaired, a snapshot is taken of the Amsterdam volume.
+Then, you can fail back to London and the once-again primary volume from a compute instance in London.

 Before the volume fails back to the primary data center, it needs to stop being used at the remote site.
 A snapshot of any new or changed information is taken and replicated to the primary data center before it can be mounted again on the production site ESXi hosts.

 Refer to the [Replication](replication.html) information page for more details about how to configure replication.

-**Note**: Invalid data, whether corrupted, hacked or infected will replicate according to the snapshot schedule and snapshot retention.
+**Note**: Invalid data, whether corrupted, hacked, or infected will replicate according to the snapshot schedule and snapshot retention.
 Using the smallest replication windows can provide for a better recovery point objective.
-It also may provide less time to react to the replication of invalid data.
+However, it also can provide less time to react to the replication of invalid data.

 ## Order {{site.data.keyword.filestorage_short}}

 You can order and configure {{site.data.keyword.filestorage_short}} for a VMware ESXi 5 environment.
-Use the following information in conjunction with the Advanced Single-Site VMware Reference Architecture to set up one of these storage options in your VMware environment.
+Use the following information along with the Advanced Single-Site VMware Reference Architecture to set up one of these storage options in your VMware environment.

-{{site.data.keyword.filestorage_short}} can be ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by accessing the {{site.data.keyword.filestorage_short}} page via **Storage** > **{{site.data.keyword.filestorage_short}}**.
+{{site.data.keyword.filestorage_short}} can be ordered through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by accessing the {{site.data.keyword.filestorage_short}} page through **Storage** > **{{site.data.keyword.filestorage_short}}**.

 ### 1. Ordering {{site.data.keyword.filestorage_short}}

 Use the following steps to order {{site.data.keyword.filestorage_short}}:
 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}** on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} home page.
-2. Click on the **Order {{site.data.keyword.filestorage_short}}** link on the **{{site.data.keyword.filestorage_short}}** page.
+2. Click **Order {{site.data.keyword.filestorage_short}}** on the **{{site.data.keyword.filestorage_short}}** page.
-3. Select the **Endurance**/**Performance** from the Select Storage Type dropdown list.
+3. Select the **Endurance**/**Performance** from the **Select Storage Type** list.
 4. Select location.
-Datacenters with improved capabilities are denoted with `*`.
-Ensure that the new Storage will be added in the same location as the previously ordered ESXi host(s).
+Datacenters with improved capabilities are denoted with an asterisk.
+Ensure that the new Storage is added in the same location as the previously ordered ESXi host.
 5. Select Billing method.
 Monthly and hourly billing options are available.
-6. Select the desired amount of storage space in GBs.
+6. Select the amount of storage space in GBs.
 For TB, 1 TB equals 1,000 GB, and 12 TB equals 12,000 GB.
-7. Enter the desired amount of IOPS in intervals of 100 or select an IOPS Tier.
+7. Enter the amount of IOPS in intervals of 100 or select an IOPS Tier.
 8. Specify the size of Snapshot Space.
 9. Click **Continue**.
 10. Enter a promo code if you have one, and click **Recalculate**.